 On account of the musical talent accumulated here by our three colleges for young ladies, we can offer to our patrons unusual advantages in both instrumental and vocal music.
 Instruction will be given in vocal music, also on the violin, guitar, banjo, mandolin, and piano, by accomplished teachers.
-Under the direction of these departments a Mandolin and Glee Club, composed of sixteen or more members, is organized among the cadets.
-During the year the club gives a concert, besides assisting at other public excercises of the Academy.
+Under the direction of these departments a Mandolin and Glee Club is usually organized among the cadets; during the year the club gives a concert, besides assisting at other public exercises of the Academy.